 - Final Outcomes and Lessons Learned: The activity was not implemented.
-Veteran's Village of San Diego (VVSD) determined the activity as neither economically advantageous nor viable under current circumstances and requested permission to close out the activity. - Description of Statutory Exceptions Outside of Current Flexibility Possibly Providing Additional Benefit: N/A - Summary Table of Outcomes: N/A
+Our implementation partner, Veteran's Village of San Diego (VVSD), determined the activity as neither economically advantageous nor viable under current circumstances and requested permission to close out the activity. - Description of Statutory Exceptions Outside of Current Flexibility Possibly Providing Additional Benefit: N/A - Summary Table of Outcomes: N/A